 In Grand Chenier, however, the average commute to work is quite long.
 On average, people spend 34.70 minutes each day getting to work, which is significantly higher than the national average.

-The rate of college-level education in Grand Chenier is quite a bit lower than the national average among all cities of 21.84%: just 10.72% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Grand Chenier with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.72% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Grand Chenier in 2022 was $25,406, which is middle income relative to Louisiana, and low income relative to the rest of the US.
 This equates to an annual income of $101,624 for a family of four.